🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Pretty much every single person (a full 97%) who lands on one of your pages, will leave without buying the first time.

-They don’t know you yet and they don’t trust you yet.
+They don't know or trust you yet.

 The stats all point out how well retargeting works.
 It's a lot harder, though, to actually make it work.